hardymathieu/xmtp-you-up/README.md

 I want to know that it's dead.
 The easiest way is for it to let me know it's still there.
 A bit like the [canary thing](https://en.wikipedia.org/wiki/Warrant_canary).

-I don't want emails, SMS is too expensive and overkill, I don't have an app to create a nice notificaiton on my phone by myself.
+I don't want emails (email servers are a pain), SMS is too expensive, I don't have an app to create a nice push notificaiton on my phone by myself.
 And that's how I thought of XMTP.
+Because I have [converse](https://getconverse.app/) (which is awesome), and it will also show up in Hey.xyz and Orb.

 After looking in their documentation, and some help from Claude, yup, it's real easy to send messages through XMTP.
+No email server to setup, and it's free.
+And I get a push notification on my phone.

 The most annoying part is setting up node.js.
 I would have preferred python.

 ## Nice to have
 if I'm gonna do all that, I might as well have it send me something somewhat useful, and not just a "GM".